CosmicMind/domainjs/README.md

 # Welcome to DomainJS

-Inspired by [Domain-driven design](https://en.wikipedia.org/wiki/Domain-driven_design) (DDD), DomainJS is a framework that utilizes the powerful concepts within DDD to build reliable and well-defined software.
+Inspired by [Domain-driven design](https://en.wikipedia.org/wiki/Domain-driven_design) (DDD), DomainJS is a framework that utilizes the powerful concepts in DDD in order to build reliable software.

 ### Entities - What are they